joolstorrentecalo/gitlab-foss/doc/api/job_artifacts.md

 the given reference name and job, provided the job finished successfully.
 This is the same as [getting the job's artifacts](#get-job-artifacts), but by defining the job's name instead of its ID.

-To determine which pipeline is the latest successful pipeline, GitLab checks the creation time of the successful pipelines.
-The start or end time of individual jobs does not affect which pipeline is the latest.

 If you use cURL to download artifacts from GitLab.com, use the `--location` parameter as the request might redirect through a CDN.